eeallen09/election-analysis/README.md

 ## Overview of Election Audit

-### The purpose of this election analysis audit is to provide the election committe with election results and voter turnout metrics.
+### The purpose of this election analysis audit is to provide the election commission with election results and voter turnout metrics.

 ## Election Audit Results